Home Blog Contact

 Not every "lost" user is actually lost.
 Some are sitting in a gray zone between free access and willingness to pay.
 Your job as a subscription PM isn't to slam the door.
 It's to build the hallway.

-Spotify understood this years ago with their freemium funnel — let users experience value for free, then create enough friction (ads, shuffle-only) that upgrading feels like relief, not punishment.
+Spotify understood this years ago with their freemium funnel.
+Let users experience value for free, then create enough friction (ads, shuffle-only) that upgrading feels like relief, not punishment.

 Duolingo took it further.
 Their streak mechanic isn't a retention feature.
 It's a sunk-cost engine.
 Miss a day and you feel the loss.
-That's not gamification — that's behavioral architecture.
+That's not gamification.
+That's behavioral architecture.

 Adobe made a similar bet when they killed perpetual licenses for Creative Cloud.
 The industry screamed.
 Revenue tripled over the next decade.